isomerpages/cda-corp/_for-professionals/Antimicrobial Resistance/About AMRCO.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Held annually from 18 to 24 November, World AMR Awareness Week (WAAW)
-aims to increase awareness of global AMR and encourage best practices among the public, healthcare workers and policy makers to prevent further emergence and spread of AMR.</p>
+aims to increase awareness of global AMR and encourage best practices among the public, healthcare workers, and policy makers to prevent further emergence and spread of AMR.</p>
 <p></p>
-<p>During WAAW, AMRCO regularly runs a campaign on NCID’s social media avenues
+<p>During WAAW, AMRCO regularly runs a campaign on social media to highlight
-to highlight AMR as a global public health concern, what the public can do to play their part, and why the One Health approach matters.</p>
+AMR as a global public health concern, why the One Health approach matters, and how the public can help.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>Professional training</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Healthcare professionals (HCPs) are kept up to date on AMR issues and
+<p>Healthcare professionals are kept up to date on AMR issues and appropriate
-appropriate prescribing of antimicrobials through continuing professional education (CPE) events.</p>
+prescribing of antimicrobials through continuing professional education (CPE) events.</p>
+<p></p>
 <p>For upcoming training events, click&nbsp;&nbsp;<a href="/for-professionals/one-health/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </div>
 </details>
 </div>
-<p></p>
 <h3>Surveillance</h3>
 <p>Surveillance of AMR and antimicrobial utilisation is essential to understand
 the magnitude, distribution and impact of resistant organisms and antimicrobial